 - Stealth Parody: According to Joseph Kahn himself and to recent interviews with Adam Scott (who plays an FBI agent), the movie was mostly intentional in its ridiculousness.
 Kahn assumes 75% of the movie he wanted to make was in the final effort and that the lack of physics and the general over-the-top nature was entirely intended.

-- Vapor Trail: Probably one of the most ridiculous examples ever shown in film.
-The fire can chase down a bike said to have a top-speed of 200 mph.
+- Vapor Trail: The fire can chase down a bike said to have a top-speed of 200 mph.